 David Jester was born in 1960, Palm Springs, Calif.
-Check both of his Instagam pages here, @surejest1121, and here, @davidmjester.
-David's work will be included in the Superfine LA show Feb.
+His work was included in the Superfine LA show Feb.
 14-17, 2019 at Magic Box at The Reef.
 Below, a statement from David on his work.

 “I've been painting or drawing all my life.
 I was an only child and people today often ask if I was lonely.
 The truth is I never was nor did, because I always had Art.
 When I was in my thirties I decided to go to college and eventually got my MFA from Rutgers University, but it wasn’t until the last 2 years that I dedicated myself full time to Art.
 I live in San Diego, California, where the year round lifestyle heavily influences my work.

 “This current series of paintings was inspired by gay life online, how we present ourselves to each other, how we treat each other, and the series is working towards showing how fine the line is between taste and discrimination in our little pool of people.

 “The work started with a small group of archetypical behaviors but has expanded and become a snapshot of our community as I have experienced it.
 A family portrait if you will.
 Our community is so rich and diverse, and I can only paint so fast, but the series is slowly unfolding, each painting like a chapter in a very long story.
 Bears, Otters, Twinks, Daddies, Asians, Blacks, Latinos, Caucasians, Queers, Masculinity, Femininity, Judgement, Joy, Fear, Desire, Love, Curiosity, Sexuality, Exploration, Thrupples, Couples, Discrimination, Taste, Bondage, Submission, HIV, all have made an appearance in the story so far.
 We have family we are born with and family we choose as the saying goes.
 This series is my chosen family.